auzick/ZipInfo/README.md

 - The name of a file in the App_Data folder
 - The name of a file on the Sitecore data folder.

-## The Data Provider
+## The database provider
-The module is designed to allow a swappable data provider.
-The data provider is responsible for...
+The module is designed to allow a swappable database provider.
+The database provider is responsible for...

 - Loading data from an external source
 - Storing and querying the data.

 ### The default provider

-The module ships with a MongoDB-based data provider.
+The module ships with a MongoDB-based database provider.
 This provider...

 - Stores data in a MongoDB database
 - Imports data from a basic zip code database from [https://boutell.com/zipcodes/](https://boutell.com/zipcodes/), which the update package will place in the App_Data folder.